Albert Eugene Gallatin: Family

 Albert was a common given name in the Gallatin family.
-Gallatin's great-grandfather was Albert Gallatin (1761-1849), Secretary of the Treasury under presidents Jefferson and Madison and one of founders of New York University.
-His second son was named Albert Rolaz (1800-1890) and Albert Rolaz's first son, Gallatin's father, was named Albert Horatio.
+Gallatin's great-grandfather was Albert Gallatin (1761–1849), Secretary of the Treasury under presidents Jefferson and Madison and one of the founders of New York University.
+His second son was named Albert Rolaz (1800–1890) and Albert Rolaz's first son, Gallatin's father, was named Albert Horatio.
 Gallatin had two uncles named Albert, one, surnamed Gallatin, had died before his birth, and the other, surnamed Stevens, died in 1904.
 Two other uncles, Frederic and James Gallatin had sons named Albert.
 These two cousins were sometimes confused with Gallatin.
 Like Gallatin, both lived in New York and both were sufficiently prominent to receive frequent mentions in the local press.
 Frederic's son was simply Albert (born January 8, 1880, died September 1, 1965).
 This Albert Gallatin formed a collection of ancient Egyptian art sold to the Metropolitan Museum of Art after his death.

 Gallatin's father, Albert Horatio Gallatin, was born March 7, 1839, and died March 25, 1902.
 A lifelong resident of New York, he was trained in medicine at New York University, served as a surgeon in the Civil War, and became a professor of chemistry at NYU.
 Gallatin's mother was Louise Bedford Ewing.
 She was born in Maryland, August 8, 1843, died in New York, December 3, 1922.
 Gallatin's older sister, Louise, was born May 1880, and died February 8, 1970.
 She married Charles Merrick Gay, professor of architecture, University of Pennsylvania, and director of the Franklin Institute, Philadelphia, Pennsylvania.
 Gallatin's younger sister, Cornelia Lansdale Gallatin (February 14, 1884 – March 26, 1973), married Alfred FitzRoy Anderson (July 13, 1882 – November 15, 1965).
 He was a member of New York society whose charity work involved disabled veterans and repeal of Abolition.